-a) Development shall provide appropriate wastewater servicing infrastructure as approved by York Region and the Town and, where necessary, the Province.

-- b) Wastewater servicing infrastructure shall be designed, constructed and maintained to: - Provide adequate service to proposed developments; - ii.
+- a) Development shall provide appropriate wastewater servicing infrastructure as approved by the Region and the Town and, where necessary, the Province. - b) Wastewater servicing infrastructure shall be designed, constructed and maintained to: - i.
+Provide adequate service to proposed developments; - ii.
 Accommodate the full development of the Central Growth Area and the Mount Albert Greenbelt Settlement Area; and, - iii.
-Satisfy the engineering/development standards of the Town, York Region, and/ or any agency with jurisdiction. - c) The Town shall work with York Region to undertake studies to reduce the extent and amount of inflow and infiltration in both Regional and Town owned and operated wastewater systems in accordance with York Region's Inflow and Infiltration Reduction Strategy; - d) The Town shall encourage the use of gravity sanitary sewers whenever possible, as a cost-effective and energy-efficient alternative to maintaining and operating pumping or lift stations. - e) New (private or municipal) sewage system infrastructure, wherever possible, should be located outside of Significant Threat Areas '1' and '2', as identified in Appendix I. - f) The Town shall work with York Region to decommission the Holland Landing lagoon system for sewage treatment as an essential first phase of servicing for the Town.
+Satisfy the engineering/development standards of the Town, the Region and/or any agency with jurisdiction. - c) The Town shall work with the Region of York to undertake studies to reduce the extent and amount of inflow and infiltration in both Regional and Town owned and operated wastewater systems. - d) The Town shall encourage the use of gravity sanitary sewers whenever possible, as a cost-effective and energy-efficient alternative to maintaining and operating pumping or lift stations. - e) New (private or municipal) sewage system infrastructure, wherever possible, should be located outside of Significant Threat Areas '1' and '2', as identified in Appendix I. - f) The Town shall work with the Region of York to decommission the Holland Landing lagoon system for sewage treatment as an essential first phase of servicing for the Town.